damien-pous/relation-algebra/README.md

 ## INSTALLATION

 Run 'make' to compile the library, and 'make install' to install it.
-Coq v8.5.0 is required; more recent versions might work.

 ## DOCUMENTATION